Background Check FAQ

 What is a volunteer police check?

-A volunteer police check is a police check in support of a volunteer position or role.
+A volunteer police check is a Nationally Coordinated Criminal History Check in support of a volunteer position or role.

 Identifying a police check as ‘volunteer’ only determines the price billed – it will not alter the outcome of the police check result.